Giorgi Beridze: Újpest

 On 1 October 2020, Beridze joined Újpest on a permanent deal after his contract with Gent had expired.
 He made his return debut on 4 October, coming off the bench for Zoltán Stieber in the 66th minute before scoring in injury time in a 5–1 loss to Fehérvár.

 Beridze won the Magyar Kupa in his first season at the club, becoming top goalscorer of the tournament as well with six goals.

 Ankaragücü

 Beridze signed with Süper Lig club Ankaragücü on 28 May 2022, joining the club on a two-year deal with an option for an additional year.
 He scored his first goals for the club on 4 September, bagging a brace in a 3–2 home loss to Beşiktaş.

+Kocaelispor

+On 12 September 2023, Beridze penned a two-year contract with an option for an additional year with TFF First League club Kocaelispor.
+Just four days later, he made his debut for the team, showcasing an immediate impact by providing his first assist within three minutes of coming off the bench at half-time.
+This contribution led to a pivotal 2–1 home victory against Boluspor.
+On 6 October, Beridze scored his first competitive goal for Körfez in a 1–1 league draw against Erzurumspor FK.

 International career

 Beridze made his debut for Georgia national football team on 1 June 2018 in a friendly against Malta.